mcsmithers/MithrilMordorNewsTutorial/MithrilMordorTutorial.md

 For styling, we will use [Bootstrap](http://getbootstrap.com/).
 For this tutorial, I am going to use a CDN.
 If you want a local installation, run `npm install bootstrap -g` to make Bootstrap global on your system and then import it in the `index.js` file.

 We will use the [Steam  Web API](https://developer.valvesoftware.com/wiki/Steam_Web_API).
 If you don't have a Steam account already, it is free as is the API.
 If you already have an account, sign in first.
 Once you are logged into an account, you can get a key from [here](https://steamcommunity.com/dev/apikey).
-To keep things simple, we will then use a Node wrapper for the Steam API.
-To get this, `npm install steam-web` is all you need.

 ### Scaffolding